ductm208/hybris-on-tvbox/README.md

 `hybris@tvbox:~/hybrisapp/hybris/bin/platform$ ./hybrisserver.sh debug` you would get something like this <br/>
 ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/54186f1d-0678-4a93-88ee-f3ae1570b2aa)<br/>
 It seems hybrisserver.sh is trying to find the wrapper for aarch64 but this architecture profile is not there.<br/>
-Types the command below we will see: The wrapper for Linux is around for different CPU architectures but none of them is aarch64<br>
+Type the command below we will see: The wrappers for Linux are around for different CPU architectures but none of them is aarch64<br>
 `hybris@tvbox:~/hybrisapp/hybris/bin/platform$ ls /home/hybris/hybrisapp/hybris/bin/platform/tomcat/bin | grep wrapper`
 ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/dfe34d58-e8cf-429a-84f0-60d61920bd9c)<br/><br/>

 In fact, aarch64 is arm-64.
-We need to help the script routed to arm-64 by making the symbolic link.
+We need to help the script route to arm-64 by making the symbolic link.
 At /home/hybris/hybrisapp/hybris/bin/platform/tomcat/bin type: <br/>
 `hybris@tvbox:~/hybrisapp/hybris/bin/platform/tomcat/bin$ ln -s wrapper-linux-arm-64 wrapper-linux-aarch64-` <br/>
 **Be careful, wrapper-linux-aarch64- is ending with dash (-).**.
 Check again with different command.
 `hybris@tvbox:~/hybrisapp/hybris/bin/platform/tomcat/bin$ ls -l | grep wrapper`<br/>
-You will see the there are symbolic link created and it actually is wrapper-linux-arm-64
+You will see the symbolic link created and it is actually wrapper-linux-arm-64

 ![image](https://github.com/ductm208/hybris-on-tvbox/assets/4532530/686ceb28-3cf9-4809-9337-e5f2ce496a5d)<br/><br/>